An Introduction to Minecraft Command Blocks: Your Ultimate Guide

 Placing and Interacting with Command Blocks

+Placing a command block is as simple as handling any other block in Minecraft.
 Just give it a right-click to put it down.
 And if you want to insert a command, give it another right-click.

 It's similar to arranging building blocks with a dash of tech magic!